drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-The inactivity of methyl-4 nifedipine cannot reasonably be explained by the presence of steric clashes with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-4-substituted-analogs-nifedipine-f968d171'><i class='fa fa-play' aria-hidden='true'></i></button>The inactivity of methyl-4 nifedipine cannot reasonably be explained by the presence of steric clashes with the receptor.
 In this case more subtle changes occur in the structure of the molecule.
 To analyze them, we will first look at the molecular geometry of the phenyl-4 dihydropyridine structure.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/nife_102.png){: loading=lazy }
 ### Molecular Geometry of Phenyl-4 Dihydropyridine

-In phenyl-4 dihydropyridine, the 1,4-dihydropyridine ring can exist in two alternative boat conformations: the phenyl substituent is either in the axial or in the equatorial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/molecular-geometry-phenyl-4-dihydropyridine-bf098661'><i class='fa fa-play' aria-hidden='true'></i></button>In phenyl-4 dihydropyridine, the 1,4-dihydropyridine ring can exist in two alternative boat conformations: the phenyl substituent is either in the axial or in the equatorial orientation.
 In the absence of substituents at the 3 and 5 positions of that ring, the phenyl substituent prefers to be in the equatorial position, as generally found in phenyl substituted rings.
 *[nce]: New Chemical Entity: a compound not previously described.